Discipline of Authentic Movement

 ~ Janet Adler from The Mandorla and the Discipline of Authentic Movement

-In the presence of an experienced outer witness, the mover can choose to follow an impulse to move or be still, discovering a felt sense of emerging experience.
-In the process, the inner witness strengthens, developing as a more benevolent inner presence of awareness in an evolving process of becoming.
+In the presence of an experienced outer witness, the mover may choose to follow an impulse to move or be still.
+A felt sense of emerging experience – sensation, emotion, image, memory, energy – unfolds within the vibrant vessel of relationship.
+In the process, the inner witness strengthens, developing as a benevolent inner presence of awareness in an evolving process of becoming.

 The primary intention of the outer witness is to pay attention to their own inner experience while tracking the spatial, temporal, and physical journey of the mover.
-A seasoned outer witness, evolving from practice as a mover, has a well-developed inner witness, capable of separating their own experience from the mover’s and of discerning any tendency to judge, interpret, or project their own experience onto that of the mover.
+A seasoned outer witness, evolving from practice as a mover, has a well-developed inner witness, capable of consciously containing what may arise as projections and interpretations.
+As the witness recognizes their own experience distinct from the mover’s, more space becomes available to the mover to be seen just as they are.

 After the ritual and non-verbal practice of moving and witnessing, the ritual practice of speaking and listening gives rise to consciously embodied language.
 As Janet Adler writes, “For both mover and witness the intention toward the practice of thoughtful speech is central to the development of the discipline.”